mohdziaulhaq/mohdziaulhaq/readme.md

 # 💫 About Me:
-Hi, how are you? <br>I am a Software Engineer with a passion for Web development and DevOps
+Hi, how are you?
+I am a Software Engineer with a passion for Web development and DevOps

 ## 🌐 Socials: